nnja/python/website/content/02-introduction-to-python/020-basic-data-types/05-common-string-and-number-errors.md

 Trying to add or concatenate a String and a number will result in a `TypeError`
 {{% /notice %}}

-If you add try to add (or concatenate) a String and a number, you'll get an error saying that adding the two types together isn't possible.
+If you try to add (or concatenate) a String and a number, you'll get an error saying that adding the two types together isn't possible.

 #### Input: 3 + "Three"